chpc-tech-eval/scc/tutorial4/README.md

 <div style="page-break-after: always;"></div>

-# Jupyter Notebook
+# Configuring and Connecting to your Remote JupyterLab Server

-Jupyter Notebooks are powerful tools for scientific investigations due to their interactive and flexible nature.
+[Project Jupyter](https://jupyter.org/) provides powerful tools for scientific investigations due to their interactive and flexible nature.
 Here are some key reasons why they are favored in scientific research.

 * Interactive Computing and Immediate Feedback